stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (yren10−stat6250): In the INPUT statement, does variable name we assign will show exactly in data set?
 - Answer (yren10−stat6250): Yes, when we write an INPUT statement, we need to specify the variable names exactly as we want them to appear in the SAS data set.
 - Question (mcardoso3-stat6250):  How much differently, if at all, would variables be inputed in an INFILE statement as opposed to a DATALINES  statement?
+-	Question (lzhao4−stat6250): Do INPUT statement reads raw data from instream data lines into a SAS data set?